ForestParks/doughroller/wp-content/plugins/coschedule-by-todaymade/readme.txt

 == Frequently Asked Questions ==

-= What is CoSchedule? =
+##### What is CoSchedule?

-CoSchedule is a content marketing editorial calendar that syncs with your WordPress blog using a WordPress plugin.
+CoSchedule is a content marketing editorial calendar that integrates with your WordPress blog using a WordPress plugin.

 It helps you visualize and plan your blog content with drag-and-drop ease.
 You can create and publish customized messages for your social networks for each blog post.
 Posts are easily moved, and social messages attached to those posts move with them.
 You can collaborate with your writing team and delegate tasks surrounding your blog posts.
 Learn more [here.](http://coschedule.com/help)

-= How does CoSchedule work? =
+##### How does CoSchedule work?

 After you sign up for an account at CoSchedule.com, you can connect your WordPress blog to your CoSchedule account.
 You will then have access to the calendar and team features at CoSchedule.com.

 CoSchedule synchronizes your WordPress post, author, and category information to its servers, but all of your WordPress data remains in WordPress.
 CoSchedule will update that WordPress data as you direct, but the data always remains in WordPress.
 Social messages, tasks, comments, team members, and other data you create in CoSchedule will be stored on CoSchedule's servers, and never in WordPress.

-= Why do I need CoSchedule? =
+##### Why do I need CoSchedule?

 Managing a team blog or planning your own blog's content marketing is not easy inside of WordPress.

 CoSchedule is an all-in-one editorial calendar that makes it easier to create, move, and manage your blog posts and stay ahead of your plan.
 It allows for WordPress blogging team collaboration without needing extra outside tools and logins, reducing the time and unnecessary complexity required to plan your blog's content marketing program.
 The lightweight plugin allows CoSchedule to work without unnecessary burden on WordPress, which is different that WordPress-oriented plugins like Edit Flow.
 You can read more [here.](http://coschedule.com)

-= How do I use CoSchedule? =
+##### How do I use CoSchedule?

 Once you have the plugin installed, you can follow instructions found [here](http://coschedule.com/help) that will help you get maximum use out of your CoSchedule account.

-= How much does CoSchedule cost? =
+##### How much does CoSchedule cost?

 We charge a monthly fee for CoSchedule because we provide an ongoing service that publishes your blog posts and social media messages using a robust API.
 CoSchedule has several subscription plans to choose from, starting at only $15/month.
 It is fully integrated with WordPress, Twitter, Facebook, Pinterest, LinkedIn, Google+, Buffer, and Tumblr.
+[Find the right calendar plan for you!](http://coschedule.com/pricing)

 == Screenshots ==

 1. **Drag-and-Drop Editorial Calendar**: You can easily make changes to your blogging schedule, just by dragging and dropping posts.
 What you do on your calendar happens in WordPress.
-2. **See What's Happening**: You can use your calendar to view and filter what's happening on your blog.
-It's easy to make a schedule with this customizable bird's-eye-view.
+2. **Create Any Type of Content**: Use the calendar to schedule everything!
+From emails, blog posts, podcasts, and the like, CoSchedule is perfect for creating any content or social media campaign.
 3. **The WordPress Plugin**: Install the plugin, and connect your blogs and accounts.
 The plugin lets you share your blog posts on social media, and puts them all on your calendar, too.
-4. **Collaborate With Your Team**: You don’t have to chase after deadlines.
+4. **Collaborate With Your Team**: You don't have to chase after deadlines.
 Your team can clearly see what and when they should write.
-They’ll even get a few friendly reminders.
+They'll even get a few friendly reminders.
-5. **Social Scheduling While You Blog**: Social messages are content, too.
+5. **Social Scheduling While You Blog**: Social messages are content too.
 Write as many as you need at the same time you write your blog post.
 Hit publish, and automatically set them all in motion.

 == Changelog ==

+= 2.4.10 =
+* Fixes issue with post name overrides

+= 2.4.9 =
+* Fixes issues with Jetpack compatibility

+= 2.4.8 =
+* Fixes issues with photos in the last plugin release

+= 2.4.7 =
+* Fixes issues with the deployment of release 2.4.6

+= 2.4.6 =
+* Improves overall plugin performance

 = 2.4.5 =
 * Improves overall plugin performance